raspberrypilearning/becca-test-project/en/step_2.md

 --- task ---

-When sprite is clicked add a broadcast message to each of the colour sprites.
+Add a `when this sprite is clicked `{:class="block3events"} block and add a broadcast message to each of the colour sprites.

 Name the new message after the colour.